Satellite Chlorophyll Data Visualization

 IQR = interquartile range

-Choose to use either daily/weekly mean or median chlorophyll in the time series and bloom fit.
+Calculate either the mean or median value of each composite, to be used in the time series and model fit.

 Range of pixel values

-Choose the range of values allowed in the calculation of the statistics and bloom fit (pixels outside this range will be omitted).
+Choose the range of values allowed in the calculation of the statistics and model fit (pixels outside this range will be omitted).

 If a limit is left blank, it will be ignored.